Domestic Disaster Response & Preparedness

 EMERGING RESPONSES

-Updated 08/17/2023 On Jan.
-12, a tornado outbreak caused damage in Mississippi, Alabama, and Georgia.
-No damage to church buildings is reported by Disciples at this time, though some Disciples households have sustained damage to their homes.
-Week of Compassion is in close contact with leaders and partners in affected areas, responding to the needs of affected congregations, and supporting congregations with pastoral care, information, and grants as they provide assistance in their communities. - Federal disaster declaration-DR-4684-AL Read more about how Disciples are responding and how you can help!
+Updated 04/25/2024 On Jan.
+12, 2023, a tornado outbreak caused damage in Mississippi, Alabama, and Georgia.
+Another tornado outbreak hit Mississippi in late March.
+Week of Compassion responded to the needs of affected congregations and their neighbors, and we have developed partnerships to support long-term recovery in several communities. - Federal disaster declarations-DR-4684-AL, DR-4697 Read more about how Disciples are responding and how you can help!
 HOW DISCIPLES ARE INVOLVED

-Local Contacts: Local Disciples congregations, Alabama/Northwest Florida Region, Georgia Region, Alabama VOAD (Voluntary Organizations Active in Disaster); Alabama/Northwest Florida Conference of the United Methodist Church, Local Long-Term Recovery Groups Early Response: Week of Compassion provided solidarity grants for Disciples households affected by the tornadoes and assistance through local congregations that are providing emergency supplies and assistance for critical needs in their communities.
+Local Contacts: Local Disciples congregations, Alabama/Northwest Florida Region, Georgia Region, Alabama VOAD (Voluntary Organizations Active in Disaster); Alabama/Northwest Florida Conference of the United Methodist Church, Local Long-Term Recovery Groups, Rolling Fork Build Back Better Early Response: Week of Compassion provided solidarity grants for Disciples households affected by the tornadoes and assistance through local congregations that are providing emergency supplies and assistance for critical needs in their communities.
 Week of Compassion staff also worked to connect partners with resources and assistance information.
 Ongoing Engagement: Through a partnership with the United Methodist Church, Week of Compassion supported disaster case management for long-term recovery groups in 10 affected counties in Alabama.
 We have also provided direct long-term recovery support grants to local long-term recovery groups.
-We are in conversation with ecumenical partners about other long-term needs.
+One group, Rolling Fork Build Back Better, has launched a program to help renters displaced by the tornado in Rolling Fork, MS return home as new homeowners.
 HOW TO HELP Volunteer: TBD.
 Give to Week of Compassion: Designate US Storms Pray: Continue to pray for those affected by this crisis and for our Week of Compassion partners.
-Advocate: Advocate for sufficient and equitable distribution of disaster recovery resources.
+Advocate: Advocate for sufficient and equitable distribution of disaster recovery resources and for affordable housing solutions.
 Comments are closed.

 |